stefangotikj/tinynews-blog/docs/site-configuration.md

 # Site Configuration

-This document explains the various site configuration options available in `src/site.config.ts`.
+This document outlines the site configuration options in `src/site.config.ts`.

+Additionally, this file controls which fields are enabled or disabled in the YAML creation process via `src/pages/AdminPage.tsx`, directly affecting the fields displayed in the AdminPage UI.

 ## Basic Site Information